-Figure 6.1.2-1 illustrates the general network positioning requested by the LCS clients or the AF.
+Figure 6.1.2-1 illustrates the general network positioning requested by the LCS clients, the AF or the NF (e.g., NWDAF).
 In this scenario, it is assumed that the target UE may be identified using an SUPI or GPSI.
-This procedure is applicable to a request from an LCS client or AF for a current location of the target UE, and it is assumed that
+This procedure is applicable to a request from an LCS client, an NF or an AF for a current location of the target UE, and it is assumed that

 - Privacy verification may be required for the location service request;

-- The LCS client or the AF needs to be authorised to use the location service.
+- The LCS client, the AF or NFs needs to be authorised to use the location service.